MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-software-load-balancer.md

     Test-NetConnection -ComputerName <MUX IP address> -Port 8560
     ```

 - The MUX service is running on the MUX VMs.
-To check this, run the following command from a Powershell session on the MUX VMs.
+To check this, run the following command from a PowerShell session on the MUX VMs.
 The status must be Running.

     ```powershell
     Get-Service slbmux
     ```

-- There're no firewall issues.
+- There are no firewall issues.
 Ensure that port 8560 isn't blocked by the firewall on the MUX VM.
 If the `Test-NetConnection` command above succeeds, it implies there's no firewall issue.

 ### Certificate not trusted or certificate not authorized